What Is Leverage?

 Now, consider that, with 400:1 leverage, the trader’s investment equals the equivalent of (10000/400=) €25, discovering a €100 loss on what seems to be a 1-cent movement can be quite disconcerting!

 Control your Leverage with Self-Select

-Until now, leverage was pre-selected by your broker, based on the level of your trading status.
-Retail traders received anywhere between 2:1 and 30:1 leverage – depending on the asset class and instrument, while professional traders could get anything up to 400:1, considering that their required experience and resources could afford them that level of risk.
+In general, leverage is pre-selected by your broker, based on the level of your trading status.
+Retail traders receive anywhere between 2:1 and 30:1 leverage depending on the asset class and instrument, while professional traders can get anything up to 400:1, considering that their required experience and resources can afford them that level of risk.

-Lowering your leverage entailed contacting your account manager and having him/her change your leverage per-account.
-Now, with the technological barrier finally broken, we can finally enable traders to determine their leverage and risk level for each and every separate trade.
-It’s simply a matter of making your selection by a single click and confirming the position.
+If you want to lower your leverage, you need to contact your account manager and have him/her change your leverage per account.
+Once that’s done, traders can determine their leverage and risk level for each and every separate trade.
+It’s simply a matter of making a selection and confirming the position.